Update 12/11/17: this post has been updated with additional information about how to set up a preventative maintenance schedule.

 Step three: Do it

-Each asset can have multiple types of maintenance schedules — weekly, monthly, annually, etc. — and you can shift timelines as you see fit, keeping maintenance all on one day of the week or spreading it out.
+Each asset can have multiple types of maintenance schedules—weekly, monthly, annually—and you can shift timelines as you see fit, keeping maintenance all on one day of the week or spreading it out.

-Whatever you decide to do, just do it.
 The value of preventative maintenance is undeniable.
-A study from Jones Lang LaSalle found a 545% return on investment for preventative maintenance.
+In one study, researchers found that preventative maintenance costs were only 10 to 30% of the cost of reactive maintenance.
+Another study from Jones Lang LaSalle found a 545% return on investment for preventative maintenance.
 That’s stupidly high.

 Now if you’ll excuse me, I think my lack of preventative maintenance on the bike has led to some required emergency maintenance on my arm.
 Is it supposed to bend like this?